 I was able to shave time off of my working years because I have seen twice as many patients than my colleagues in the same 10 years that I’ve been practicing medicine.

-By earning more than my colleagues and having more job opportunities I have been able to take advantage of early retirement.
+By earning more than my colleagues and having more job opportunities, I have taken advantage of early retirement.

-Despite some setbacks, I have even been able to generate some income during my early retirement.
+Despite some setbacks, I have even generated some income during my early retirement.
 This retirement income allows my retirement investments to grow more before I touch them.
 Even one extra year of compounding returns can make a big difference in the longevity of my retirement portfolio.

 Ironically, nobody asks my physician colleague why they have only seen an average of 1.5 patients per hour for the past 25 years of practicing medicine.
 People are more concerned with the physician who stops working, worried that they aren’t producing.

-I might see 3 patient per hour and order a CT once a month.
+I might see 3 patients per hour and order a CT once a month.
 Another clinician might see 1.5 patients per hour and get 12 CT’s a week.